 - 1. Provide industrial areas within the District close to established urban centres that provide for a wide variety of industrial activities to establish. - 2.
-Provide for the longer term expansion of the Rangiuru Business Park. - 3.
-Industrial activities should establish and operate so as to protect the environment in other zones from noise, odour, visual impact or traffic generation. - 4.
-Require industry locating in close proximity to Residential and Rural Zones and reserves to incorporate buffering, screening and landscaping to minimise the adverse visual impact of the activity.
+Industrial activities should establish and operate so as to protect the environment in other zones from noise, odour, visual impact or traffic generation. - 3.
+Require industry locating in close proximity to Residential and Rural Zones and reserves to incorporate buffering, screening and landscaping to minimise the adverse visual impact of the activity. - 4.
+Require the provision of on-site landscaping and screening in industrial areas and to have design controls for buildings fronting identified key roads to enhance street appearance.

-- 5. Require the provision of on-site landscaping and screening in industrial areas and to have design controls for buildings fronting key roads to enhance street appearance. - 6.
-Industries should be located in areas where they can be adequately serviced by existing infrastructure or provide new infrastructure so as to ensure adverse effects can be mitigated, remedied or avoided including through financial contributions. - 7.
+- 5. Industries should be located in areas where they can be adequately serviced by existing infrastructure or provide new infrastructure so as to ensure adverse effects can be mitigated, remedied or avoided including through financial contributions. - 6.
 Limit the establishment of non-industrial activities in industrial areas to those which have a functional or operational need for such a location.

-18.3 Activity lists
+18.3 Activity Lists